pushingice/scavenger-hunt/.clue-templates/clue03.md

 Binary is a number system that uses only 0 and 1 as digits.
 For example, 42 is represented as 101010 in binary.
 Each digit is called a "bit".
 Eight bits is called a "byte".
-There are 2^8 = 256 possible bytes.
+There are 256 possible bytes (2^8).
 Bytes are a fundamental unit of measurement in computing (*e.g.* file sizes are in bytes).
 Computers use a shorthand for each byte called "hexadecimal" or more briefly "hex".
 In hex there are sixteen digits, the usual 0-9 and also A-F. A is equal to 10,